List of Doctors characters introduced in 2003–2004: Greg Robinson

 Dr. Greg Robinson, portrayed by Ben Jones, first appeared on 30 April 2003 and made his final appearance on 13 April 2007.
 Greg was introduced as a gay doctor at the Riverside Health Centre.
+He also works as a force medical examiner.
 On Ben's BBC Online profile, he was described as "a charming, energetic personality" who never stops making jokes.
+After money problems, practice manager Julia Parsons (Diane Keen) comments that she could do with an insurance job.
+Riverside is soon set on fire and Greg informs the police of her comment.
+She is put into custody, but it transpires that Ria Ford (Mandana Jones) did it.
+Greg apologises, but is sacked by Julia and Mac McGuire (Christopher Timothy) until they reverse their decision.

 Greg meets Rico Da Silva (Felix D'Alviella), a travel writer, in Goa and the pair have a fling.
 Rico then unexpectedly arrives in Letherbridge and the pair continue their relationship, eventually getting married.
 Their wedding was the first same sex wedding on British television.
 His father is uncomfortable with Greg's sexuality and their wedding, but his mother is "always supportive" of him.
 Greg is shocked and devastated to learn that Rico has fathered a child as a favour to his friend, Jess Butler (Matilda Ziegler).
-His child, Charlie (Shane Burke), eventually leaves to live with his mother in Denmark, which leaves Greg happy.
+His child, Charlie (Shane Burke), eventually leaves to live with his mother in Denmark, which makes Greg happy.
 However, Rico admits that he wants to leave to be with his son and Greg ends their marriage.
-Greg eventually realises that he has made a mistake and leaves Letherbridge to be with Rico.
+Greg eventually realises that he has made a mistake and leaves Letherbridge to reconcile with Rico.